Office of the Registrar

 Columbia, MO 65216

-Students receive initial transfer credit evaluations when all required documents have been submitted to the Department of Evaluations and the file is complete.
+Students receive initial transfer credit evaluations when all required documents have been submitted to the Office of the Registrar and the file is complete.

 To check the status of your documents, log in to your CougarTrack account and select "My Documents" from the CC Links section of the Students page, or use the drop-down menus: